lethalbit/Nox/DEVELOPMENT_GUIDELINES.md

 The following document describes the guidelines to follow when working on and contributing to Nox.

+## Licensing

+For all original code, [SPDX license identifiers](https://spdx.github.io/spdx-spec/appendix-V-using-SPDX-short-identifiers-in-source-files/) must be used at the top of each file to denote the license that is appropriate for that file.
+In the case of [`libnox`](https://github.com/lethalbit/Nox/src/libnox) that would be something like `// SPDX-License-Identifier: LGPL-3.0-or-later`

 ## File Naming

 All files must be in lowercase and use snake case as the naming convention.
 So rather than `ThisIsAfilename` it would be `this_is_a_file_name`.